till-h/ICAHHorizons_Y2PhysComp/session 1/Session 1 Workbook - Physical Computing.md

 1. Write a program that accepts user input like "HELLOCANYOUHEARME" (all upper case and no whitespace), and translates this into an LED flashing the corresponding Morse Code.

    You will need to translate letters into dots and dashes according to the Morse alphabet.
 It is best to use a Python dictionary to translate between letters and Morse symbols.
 This can be found [here](https://raw.githubusercontent.com/raspberrypilearning/morse-code-virtual-radio/master/code/morse_lookup.py), and the timing rules for International Morse Code [here](https://github.com/raspberrypilearning/morse-code-virtual-radio/blob/master/worksheet.md#decode-the-morse-as-you-go).

+## Conclusion

+We hope you enjoyed this brisk walk through our topic.
+If things still seem a bit disjointed, fear not &ndash; during the next session, we will start joining up the dots and you will build a physical contraption controlled by your Raspberry Pi!

+Just make sure to keep track of the number on your Pi, so you can resume your work where you left it today.